Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Langerhans Cell Histiocytosis (LCH)

 The prognosis (chance of recovery) and treatment options depend on the following:

-- Whether the disease is found in the liver, spleen, lung, bone marrow, or certain bones in the skull.
+- Whether the disease is found in the liver, spleen, bone marrow, or certain bones in the skull.

 - How quickly the disease responds to initial treatment.